 •HTML, CSS, and Javascript for Web Developers from Johns Hopkins University

-Also known as core skills, workplace skills have to do with how you work with others and on your own.
+Also known as core or soft skills, workplace skills have to do with how you work with others and on your own.
 Examples of workplace skills that benefit web designers include:

 Creativity